 What To Expect On The Day Of Exams

-The pandemic meant that regular exams didn’t happen, so you may be sitting your exams for the first time this year.
+You may be sitting exams for the first time this year.
 Here’s a guide to help you know what to expect, so you feel prepared on an exam day.

 What to bring to the exam